AudityGhosh/24DaysOfCS50/hour01/README.md

 ## Back to First Principles

-As a working software engineer, I’m revisiting Computer Science fundamentals through Harvard CS50.
+As a working teaching professional, I’m revisiting Computer Science fundamentals through Harvard CS50.

 This 24-day challenge is about strengthening foundations — not starting over.